mattwigway/peak-spreading/README.md

 This produces the fundamental diagrams in Figure 2.

+## Automated tests

+Most key aspects of the analysis have automated tests in the test/ directory.
+Run them by typing `]test` at the Julia prompt.
+Tests are run on each commit by Github Actions.

 Notebooks code is in notebooks.
 In addition to jupyterlab, install [Julia](https://julialang.org) and IJulia to run them.